Looking for the best Barbados beaches? This guide highlights the top spots for swimming, surfing and relaxation.

 Lining the beach are lots of picnic benches where you can sit and enjoy some shade or refreshment.
 Stick around for the famous Friday night fish fry for lots of music, dancing and freshly fried fish.

-If you’re looking to stay nearby you’ll find some fantastic family resorts a little further along the coast at Sapphire Beach.
+If you’re looking to stay at Barbados Miami Beach you’ll find some fantastic family resorts a little further along the coast at Sapphire Beach.

 Hastings is a small beach on the scenic southwest coast.
 It’s sandwiched between Bridgetown, the island’s capital to the west, and the party hub of St. Lawrence Gap to the east.
 There are some stony areas around the shore but apart from that the sea is clear and calm.